SUNDAY SUPPERS AT LUCQUES SWISS CHARD TART

 7. Gently fold in the crème fraîche and season with a healthy pinch of salt and freshly ground pepper.

-8. Spread the ricotta mixture on the puff pastry inside the scored border.
+8. Remove the puff pastry from the freezer and spread the ricotta mixture on the puff pastry inside the scored border.
 Crumble half the goat cheese over the ricotta, arrange the greens on top, and sprinkle the remaining goat cheese over the tart.
 If you aren't ready to bake, cover the tart with plastic and chill.

 9. Bake the tart for 20 to 25 minutes, rotating the baking sheet halfway through, until the cheese is bubbling and the crust is golden brown.
 Check underneath the tart to make sure the crust is really cooked through (if you under bake the tart, it will be soggy).